ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

 **multiAPIConsensus for Action/Write (``create_``) Operations**

 Based on this multiAPI capability, the wallet itself consults more than one of these Federated Nodes via consensus especially for all ``create_``-type operations.
-For example, if you send XCP, clearinghoused on each server is still composing and sending back the unsigned raw transaction, but for data security, it compares the results returned from all servers, and will only sign and broadcast (both client-side) if all the results match).
+For example, if you send xch, clearinghoused on each server is still composing and sending back the unsigned raw transaction, but for data security, it compares the results returned from all servers, and will only sign and broadcast (both client-side) if all the results match).
 This is known as *multiAPIConsensus*.

 The ultimate goal here is to have a federated net of semi-trusted backend servers not tied to any one country, provider, network or operator/admin.
 Through requiring consensus on the unsigned transactions returned for all ``create_`` operations, 'semi-trust' on a single server basis leads to an overall trustworthy network.
-Worst case, if backend server is hacked and owned (and the clearinghoused code modified), then you may get some invalid read results, but it won't be rewriting your XCP send destination address, for example.
+Worst case, if backend server is hacked and owned (and the clearinghoused code modified), then you may get some invalid read results, but it won't be rewriting your xch send destination address, for example.
 The attackers would have to hack the code on every single server in the same exact way, undetected, to do that.